 ACA is working to advance diversity, equity and inclusion to foster and tangibly support an increase in diversity, equity and inclusion within ACA and across the camp community.

 EAC members review current needs of camp professionals, help to develop the magazine's editorial direction, and conduct a review (with authors names removed) of feature-length manuscripts prior to publication.

-The NCOL as a body serves as an important communications, policy and membership conduit between the National Board of Directors, local members and executive staff.
-Members of the NCOL are a key source of information on strategies, policies, activities and programs of ACA.
+The NCOL as a body serves as an important communications, policy, and membership conduit between the ACA Board of Directors, local members, and executive staff.
+Members of the NCOL are a key source of information on strategies, policies, activities, and programs of ACA.
 As representatives of their constituencies, NCOL members are charged with bringing emerging issues, thoughts, concerns, and questions to NCOL meetings that contribute to the success of ACA’s mission.

 The overall purpose of the National Standards Commission is to develop, monitor, and implement an accreditation program for the ACA that achieves the ends of the organization, resulting in higher quality camp experiences and a greater understanding of and support for the value of the camp experience with both internal and external audiences.
 The standards of the American Camp Association Accreditation Program are an education tool focusing on health, safety and risk management.

 The purpose of the committee is to advise and support the research function of the Association as it serves to develop and enhance knowledge generation and dissemination within ACA.

 The Volunteer Engagement Committee is an operational committee of the American Camp Association, appointed by the Chief Executive Officer (CEO).
 The purpose of this committee is to provide volunteer-to-volunteer support to volunteers across the local field and affiliate offices, under the leadership of the CEO.